 Before the pandemic even started, digital marketing was growing at a fast pace.
 Now, with social distancing, working from home, and health concerns, this pace has picked up considerably and you should evolve with it.

 Some people think about selling their house fast and the first thing that comes to mind is placing it online at one of the numerous marketplaces that have been created for this purpose.
-Realtor, Redfin, and Doorsteps are a few examples of this.
+Realtor.com and Redfin are a few examples of this.
 Therefore, it is important to make your presence known on such platforms to increase your visibility and appeal to a greater audience.